Mclmadden/CB68/Week_10.md

 PI obtained code for splicing together 2 matplotlib colormaps from Eric Koch (posted to Github).

-Generate moment 0 maps with spliced cmap, combining `Grey` and `hot`.
+Generate moment 0 maps with spliced cmap, combining `Grey` and `hot` with `pivot=0.2`. `pivot` parameter in defined function gives the fraction at which the cmaps are stitched together.

+Organize subplots in Inkscape, e.g. new moment 0 maps.

+Continue working on Overleaf draft: Introduction, upload new figures, add sources.

+### Friday 3/31